Rohith-AIDS/Ex_10_Animation/README.md

  ```
 /*
 Program to create and design an android application for performing different animations
-Developed by: Pranave B
+Developed by: SV ROHTIHKUMAR
-RegisterNumber: 212221240040
+RegisterNumber: 212221230084
 */
 ```